The History in English Place and Street Names

 Changing Place Names Losing History

 Sometimes residents ask for street names to be changed because they perceive the name to be rude or because they do not like it.
 Residents in Bladder Lane asked for their street name to be changed to Boniface Lane, a perfectly reasonable request you might think. until you realise that the street was originally called after the bladderwort plant, not a bladder.
 Brewery Lane was changed to University Close after the college on the street complained to the council.
-However, changing street names risks losing their character and history and breaks our links with the past.
+However, changing street names risks losing their character and history and breaks our links with the past and our own roots and our sense of belonging.

 "Man Seeking A Job With Street Map" by ddpavumba